 - 1. The solution produced by the method converges very slowly. - 2.
 The method only computes the value of the option for a fixed base value S(t) at a fixed time t.
 To evaluate V(t, S(t)) as a function of S(t) and t, many runs of the method must be executed.

-A different approach to assess options is given by methods based on partial differential equations.
-We will discuss one of these, the Black-Scholes equation, in the next section.
+A different approach to assess options is given by methods based on partial differential equations, i.e. the Black-Scholes equation.